-The proposed bill amends the Code of West Virginia by adding a new section, 18-2-9b, which mandates that public high school students must earn a minimum of one-half unit of credit in a computer science course prior to graduation, starting with the ninth-grade class entering in the 2027-2028 school year.
-The bill defines "computer science" and specifies that the course must meet or exceed standards set by the State Board of Education.
-It requires that the course be offered in a traditional classroom setting unless it is not feasible, in which case alternative formats such as blended or online learning may be utilized.
-The bill also outlines that students can earn this credit in grades eight through twelve and establishes rules for how computer science can fulfill other graduation requirements, ensuring flexibility for students.
+The proposed bill amends the Code of West Virginia by adding a new section, 18-2-9b, which mandates that public high school students must earn at least one-half unit of credit in a computer science course before graduation, starting with the ninth-grade class of the 2027-2028 school year.
+The bill defines "computer science" as the study of computers, programming, and algorithms, explicitly excluding basic computer applications like keyboarding and digital literacy.
+The computer science course must meet or exceed standards set by the State Board of Education and should primarily be offered in a traditional classroom setting, with alternatives available if in-person instruction is not feasible.

 Statutes affected: Introduced Version: 18-2-9b